timescale/docs/use-timescale/integrations/observability-alerting/tableau.md

 *   Created a [Timescale][cloud-login] service.
 *   Signed up for [Tableau][get-tableau].
-*   Found the connection details for the database you want to use as a data source.
-The details are contained in the cheatsheet you downloaded when you created the service.
+*   Downloaded the cheatsheet when you created the service.
+This sheet contains the connection details for the database you want to use as a data source.

 ## Add Timescale as a virtual connection in Tableau